lse-my459/lse-my459.github.io/index.md

 ![LSE](lse-logo.jpg)
 # Course Website for MY459 and MY360: Quantitative Text Analysis

-_Please note that the information on this page is provisional until the first lecture._
+**Please note that the following information has not been updated for Winter Term 2026.
+An updated syllabus will be posted before the first lecture.**

 ### Winter Term 2025